DravaMmonk/study-notes/docs/Unimelb/25S2/AIP/12-Integrating.md

 - No model
 - Learn Value/Policy from experience

-!!! note "Pros & Cons"
+> [!note] Outcome
-	- Cannot look ahead❌
+> - Cannot look ahead❌
-	- Sample may be expensive⚠️
+> - Sample may be expensive⚠️
-	- May fall into sub-optimal
+> - May fall into sub-optimal

 **Integrated Architectures**

 - Learn Model from experience
 - Learn and plan Value/Policy from real and simulated experience

-!!! note "Pros & Cons"
+> [!note] Outcome
-	- Sample is efficient✅ (directly from simulators)
+> - Sample is efficient✅ (directly from simulators)
-	- Avoid model error✅ (Beyond Model-based)
+> - Avoid model error✅ (Beyond Model-based)
-	- Supervised Learning methods can be used in model training✅
+> - Supervised Learning methods can be used in model training✅
-	- Uncertainty can be learned in model training✅
+> - Uncertainty can be learned in model training✅
-	- Modelling is hard❌
+> - Modelling is hard❌
-		- Need environment to be model-learnable⚠️
+> 	- Need environment to be model-learnable⚠️
-		- Compounding model bias❌ (experience is from model)
+> 	- Compounding model bias❌ (experience is from model)
-	- High computation cost❌
+> - High computation cost❌

 ---
 ## Simulation-based Search

 Model-based RL + Model-free RL backup

 1. Collect the current state $s_t$ from real world
 2. For each $a \in A$, simulate $K$ episodes from $s_t$: